alexandreborges/malwoverview/README.md

       * git clone https://github.com/alexandreborges/malwoverview

+If you are using macOS, so you should install libmagic before installing Malwoverview:

+      * brew install libmagic
+      * pip3.9 install -U malwoverview

 To use Malwoverview you should insert VirusTotal, Hybrid Analysis, URLHaus, Malshare, Polyswarm, Alien Vault, Malpedia  and Triage into the .malwapi.conf configuration file (the default one at the home directory (/home/[username] or /root) -- if the file doesn't exist, so you should create it) or you could create a custom configuration file and indicate it by using the -c option.

 Nonetheless, starting on version 4.4.2, it isn't longer necessary to insert all APIs into .malwapi.conf before using Malwoverview.
 Therefore, users can only insert few APIs and use the respective options to these APIs.

 * A special note about the Alien Vault: it is necessary to subscribe to pulses on Alien Vault website before using -n 1 option.

 The .malwapi.conf configuration file (from the the home directory -- /home/[username] or /root) has the following format: